tidymodels/recipes/tests/testthat/_snaps/other.md

       Training data contained 732 data points and no incomplete rows.

       -- Operations
-      * Collapsing factor levels for: city, zip | Trained
+      * Collapsing factor levels for: city and zip | Trained